Damhouse

 Ann Radcliff of Winmarleigh, last of the Radcliff heirs to Damhouse.
 Effigy in the Gerard Chapel, Church of St John the Baptist, Ashley, Staffordshire.

-Damhouse or Astley Hall is a Grade II* listed building in Astley, a village in the Metropolitan Borough of Wigan, in Greater Manchester, England.
+Damhouse or Astley Hall is a Grade II* listed building on Church Road in Astley, a village in the Metropolitan Borough of Wigan, Greater Manchester, England.
 It has served as a manor house, sanatorium, and since restoration in 2000, houses offices, a clinic, nursery and tearooms.